How To Paddle A Kayak: The Complete Guide

 Man paddling a kayak

-All of this said, there is no doubt about it - learning how to paddle a kayak is important.
+All of this said, there is no doubt about it - learning how to paddle a kayak is necessary.
 That's why we've taken the time to build this guide for you.
 Without any further ado, let's begin with the first step: how to hold a kayak paddle.

-First Things First: How To Hold A Kayak Paddle
+How To Hold A Kayak Paddle

 Orient Your Paddle Correctly